-Attendance will be taken at the start of each class.
+Attendance will be taken randomly throughout the semester.
 Absences will only be excused for the following, discussed with me in advance: observance of a religious practice, documented (by a doctor or health clinic/hospital) sickness, or death of a relative or close friend.
 More than three cumulative absences without an above listed excuse will affect students' attendance and participation grades.
 Three unexcused absences are permitted without penalty.
 However, the fast-paced nature of this course and the use of supplemental materials in class, which will also appear on exams, will make it more difficult for students to do well in this course without being present.